 The Secret Ritual of Night Runners

 I have a running buddy named Xiao Li; running is his way of relieving stress, and beer is his trophy.
-After every run, he sits by the roadside, opens a can of Harbin beer, drinks slowly, and enjoys the night view.
+After every run, he sits by the roadside, opens a can of Harbin Beer, drinks slowly, and enjoys the night view.
 He says, “Running makes me sweat, and beer makes me feel alive.”
 It sounds mystical, but when you think about it, it really is true.
 The beer after a night run is like saying to the body and soul, “You’ve worked hard; take a break.”

-This way of drinking beer is unique to the urban night runners.
+This way of drinking beer is unique to urban night runners.
 They don’t like the noisy taverns, nor do they disdain the loneliness of convenience stores; they earn their right to beer through sweat.
 In their hands, beer is not a drink; it’s a medal.

 Beer, the Universal Translator of the Night